-It's hard to believe that just a couple of decades ago we were living in such a different world.
-This was an age before smartphones and social media invaded our lives, and when kids weren't slaves to technology.
+It’s hard to believe that around a quarter of a century ago, we were living in such a different world.
+This was an age before smartphones and social media invaded our lives, and when kids weren’t slaves to technology.

 A 1990s childhood is penned by the owner of the popular British nostalgia website Doyouremember.co.uk, Michael A. Johnson.
 In its 192 memory packed pages, he takes us back to a time when kids looked after digital pocket pets called Tamagotchis, and watched Sarah Greene and Philip Schofield every Saturday morning on Going Live.

 It was joyous to be reminded about a time when the phrase “Google it” didn’t exist (repeatedly saying such a phrase would have men in white coats taking you away, for sure!), and a time before we streamed music and films, when you had to actually leave the house to go and buy a CD or rent a video, and when the high street wasn’t taken over by coffee shop chains.
 There are so many memories it’s almost overwhelming, and so many I’d completely forgotten about, too.